schibsted/sum/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [OpenAI](https://openai.com/)

-## Thanks to
+## Acknowledgments

 - Ørjan Hafnor for the design
 - Johannes Andersen for the initial code
-- Danielle Chiosso Liu for being our prompt engineer and investigating ChatGPT performance
+- Danielle Chiosso Liu for prompt engineering and investigating ChatGPT performance
-- [NRK](https://www.nrk.no/) and [VG](https://www.vg.no/) for the cross media collaboration
+- [NRK](https://www.nrk.no/) and [VG](https://www.vg.no/) for fostering cross-media collaboration